JaaniKi/my-projects/react/photography-portfolio/README.md

 - go to /react-kuvaportfolio/photography-portfolio
 - run command: npm install
 - run command: npm start

+You can change categories and see pictures bigger by clicking them.
+You can also switch pictures with arrow keys.

 # Getting Started with Create React App